 BSP A board support package (BSP) is a collection of low-level libraries and drivers.
-The Xilinx® software development Kit (SDK) uses a BSP to form the lowest layer of your application software stack.
+The Xilinx® Vitis Unified Software Platform uses a BSP to form the lowest layer of your application software stack.
 Software applications must link against or run on top of a given software platform using the APIs that it provides.
-Therefore, before you can create and use software applications in SDK, you must create a board support package
+Therefore, before you can create and use software applications in Vitis, you must create a board support package